Chibale Zambia: types of spirit possession

 Mwami possession and the Copperbelt

 Chibale Zambia: types of spirit possession.
 The Mwami possession cult ‘came from town’.
 ‘To come from town’ here means ‘to have solutions for modern-day problems’.
-It will be no coincidence that most Mwami spirits came from the areas (Lenje, Lima, Lamba, Kaonde) that form the Copperbelt, the area in which most cities with migrant labourers lay.
-One could say that these spirits could help to make a conservative change in Chibale based on the experiences in the Copperbelt.7Though Mwami ‘came from town’, Mwami mediums did not think highly of town life.
+It is no coincidence that most Mwami spirits came from the areas (Lenje, Lima, Lamba, Kaonde) that form the Copperbelt, the area in which most cities with migrant labourers are located.
+One could say that these spirits could help to bring about a conservative change in Chibale, based on the experiences in the Copperbelt.7Although Mwami ‘came from town’, Mwami mediums did not think highly of town life.
 BanaNshimbi often referred to town as mushi wa bushilu, village/culture of madness.

-In the 1980s, spirit possession in the Copperbelt towns seemed to be at least as prevalent as it was in Chibale.8Remarks about possession in town are based on a stay of three weeks in Luanshya in May 1986.
-We also interviewed shing’anga from Ndola, Kapiri Mposhi and Kabwe.
-The shing’anga in town were organised in a local and in a national association.
+In the 1980s, spirit possession in the Copperbelt towns seemed to be at least as prevalent as it was in Chibale.8Remarks about possession in town are based on a three-week stay in Luanshya in May 1986.
+We also interviewed shing’anga from Ndola, Kapiri Mposhi, and Kabwe.
+The shing’anga in town were organised into a local and a national association.
 Some shing’anga organised Cibombe on no less than a weekly basis.
-It seemed that in town cults of many parts of Zambia were gradually moulded into the Mwami model.
+It seemed that in town, cults from many parts of Zambia were gradually moulded into the Mwami model.

 Let’s say that a person in his own area would get possessed by mashabe.
-Now, when he would be in town, he would have to try to associate himself with the Mwami drumming there.
+Now, when he is in town, he has to try to associate himself with the Mwami drumming there.
 This might be difficult.
 He is greatly helped in this by the iyikulu drumming: the style of his own area.
 The iyikulu has to follow the origin of the possession.

 Mika Mwape Chungwa ∵ personal communication, 1986.